The Leopard: Chapter 7: 'Death of a Prince'

-The narrative then jumps forward by twelve years and finds Prince Fabrizio on his deathbed, surrounded by family.
+The narrative then jumps forward by twenty years and finds Prince Fabrizio on his deathbed, surrounded by family.
 The events of the last decades are narrated, with Maria Stella dead, Paolo trampled by horses, and Concetta and her sisters having never married.
 Meanwhile, Tancredi has an illustrious career in politics, although his relationship with Angelica has been troubled.
 The chapter enfolds amidst mundane, ugly surroundings; the train, the hotel room, an explicit departure from the beauty and grandeur of the palaces, ballrooms, and verdant gardens of before.

 While suffering a series of strokes, the Prince considers that he will be the last true prince of the Salinas, and the last leopard.
 His meditations on the death of his family's prestige are now fully realised, as Lampedusa depicts a troubled man descending into despair over the fact that he is powerless to resist the inevitable tides of change.
 This is followed by a final vision of a beautiful, veiled young woman who will accompany him into the afterlife, implied to be Venus.

 Chapter 8: 'Relics'

 The final chapter takes place in 1910.
 Concetta, now seventy, is still living in the Salina estate with two of her sisters.
 The greatly reduced manor has now become an exhibition of relics: both the dubious relics that her sisters devotedly worship, and the mementos of past glory that Concetta stubbornly clings to.
 The Vicar-General and a priest visit to examine the relics in the estate’s small chapel, which is viewed by Concetta as the final act in the Salina family's decimation, losing the respect of religious authorities.
 Most of them are determined to be forgeries, and the priest asks Concetta to discard them.

 Angelica arrives with a friend.
 A story by an old companion of Tancredi reveals to Concetta that he had intended to propose to her, and her memories and life choices are recast.
 As he drives away with Angelica, the once neglected and forlorn Falconeri estate is depicted as prospering.
-The Falconeri and Salina family have effectively switched places.
+The Falconeri and Salina families have effectively switched places.

 Along with the false icons, Concetta asks a servant to dispose of the taxidermied body of Bendico, the long-dead Great Dane.
 The dusty carcass is thrown out of a window.
 As it falls, it appears momentarily lifelike.